ratriv/testapp_assesment/ansible-minikube-setup/README.md

 minikube
 ========

 This role sets up a minikube instance.
-Works with both Linux and macOS hosts.
+Works with Linux hosts.

 Role Variables
 --------------